jasonliang-dev/jasonliang-dev.github.io/pages/cpp-style.md

   > The idea with the C++ headers was probably to avoid polluting the global
     namespace, but they don't actually do that so there's no benefit.

-- Avoid the STL.

-  > Compile times will soar sky high.

 - Avoid defining types with `class`.